 Symposium.
 Silberg was selected as the Winner of the Washington Post’s 2010 Real Art DC competition and the 2014 IMPRINT artist by Maryland Art Place.

 Silberg received his MFA from MICA in 2004 and his BFA from the University of Delaware in 1997.
-He teaches Foundations courses in Photography, Video, & Digital & Electronic media at UMBC, MICA, and Howard Community College.
+He is an Assistant Professor and the coordinator for Foundation courses Howard Community College.